 If that worked, great, we’re done here.

 If that did not work, you can keep on reading.
 Your next step would probably be to sue your sibling in court.
-If you need an attorney to recover stolen inheritance, you can send us an email to email@example.com.
+If you need an attorney to recover stolen inheritance, you can send us an email at firstname.lastname@example.org or call us at 718-509-9774.

 Once you get an attorney, they will ask you about the circumstances of the theft.
 Eventually, your attorney will put all of those circumstances in writing and will submit the writing to the court in a form of a petition or complaint.